tryolabs/ml-garden/README.md

 # Pipeline Library

-The Pipeline Library is designed to simplify the creation of machine learning pipelines.
-Currently, it supports XGBoost models, with plans to expand support for more models in the future.
+The Pipeline Library is a powerful and flexible tool designed to simplify the creation and management of machine learning pipelines.
+It provides a high-level interface for defining and executing pipelines, allowing users to focus on the core aspects of their machine learning projects.
+The library currently supports XGBoost models, with plans to expand support for more models in the future.

+## Features

+* Intuitive and easy-to-use API for defining pipeline steps and configurations
+* Support for various data loading formats, including CSV and Parquet
+* Flexible data preprocessing steps, such as data cleaning, feature calculation, and encoding
+* Seamless integration with XGBoost for model training and prediction
+* Hyperparameter optimization using Optuna for fine-tuning models
+* Evaluation metrics calculation and reporting
+* Explainable AI (XAI) dashboard for model interpretability
+* Extensible architecture for adding custom pipeline steps

 ## Installation